publiclab/mapknitter/MYSQL.md

 Reconfirm Access

-(whenever want to access the mysql db locally, need to run this login first - suggest aliasing in bash profile)
+Whenever you want to access the mysql db locally, you need to run this login first.
+It might be useful to alias this in your bash profile.

 ```Bash